 Senate procedures for remote testimony, including how to sign up, can be found here.

-1:30 p.m., House State, Civic, Military and Veterans Affairs, Legislative Services Building, Room A (LSB-A)
+1:30 p.m.
+House State, Civic, Military & Veterans Affairs Committee, Legislative Services Building, Room A (LSB-A)

-Upon adjournment, Senate Finance Committee, Old Supreme Court
+Upon adjournment, Senate Agriculture & Natural Resources Committee, Old Supreme Court

 1:30 p.m., House Judiciary Committee, Room 107

 - HB 1280, Woodrow and Gonzales-Gutierrez — Pre-trial Detention Reform

 - HB 1298, Amabile and Woodrow — Expand Firearm Transfer Background Check Requirements.
 Background here.

 1:30 p.m., Senate Business, Labor and Technology Committee, Room 352